jgbarbosa/vis/docs/hpc_software_environment/hpc_software_environment_02_solution.md

 *Having both intel and gcc compilers loaded would be a conflict, so the module system does not allow it.*

 2) Determine recommended compiler / dependencies for a software package you use.
-Are they available on Maverick?
+Are they available on stampede2?

 *As an example application, we will consider [Tophat](https://ccb.jhu.edu/software/tophat/tutorial.shtml).
 Listed on the Tophat website are the following dependencies: `bowtie`, `boost`
 ```